Corby: Sport and leisure

 Corby is home to Adrenaline Alley which is one of Europe's largest urban sports venues.
 Members of Team GB have trained there ahead of competing in the Olympic Games.

 Corby Town F.C. play home games at Steel Park in the town.
 As of 2025/26 "The Steelmen" play in the Northern Premier League Division One Midlands.
-The club also has women's, youth and walking football sides who play at county level.

 Other football clubs from Corby field sides in the Northamptonshire Combination Football League.
 Corby has football, rugby union cricket and bowls clubs which are named after the original owners of the town's former steelworks, Stewarts & Lloyds.

 Corby is also home to the Corby East Midlands International Swimming Pool, which opened in 2009, which in turn hosts the town's amateur swimming club.

 Corby Athletic Club are based at the Rockingham Triangle Stadium, which was also a former home of Corby Town F.C.
 The town also has a Tennis Centre and clubs for Table Tennis and various combat sports.
 A parkrun is held by volunteers on a weekly basis at West Glebe Park.

 Public facilities at Lodge Park Sports Centre and Priors Hall Golf Course are overseen by North Northamptonshire Council.

-European Le Mans Series LMP2 and LMP3 team Nielsen Racing is based in Corby.
+European Le Mans Series LMP2 and LMP3 team Nielsen Racing was based in Corby until 2025.